14th May, 2024

 Leadership is vital for successful health and safety culture change within your organisation.
 Leadership should start at the very top of the organisation and work its way down through the management hierarchy.

-If your workforce on site has not got a pro-active leader, taking your message and driving your near-miss reporting system on site, you are unlikely to see much in the way of results.
+If your workforce on site has not got a proactive leader, taking your message and driving your near-miss reporting system, you are unlikely to see much in the way of results.

-If you have achieved rules 1 - 3 you should now be well on your way to a successful near miss reporting procedure.
+If you have achieved rules 1 - 4 you should now be well on your way to a successful near-miss reporting procedure.
 However, now you have the ball rolling you need to keep the momentum going to develop a lasting safety initiative.

-You have delivered the message of the importance of near-miss reporting, got over the initial barriers - the miss reports start coming in.
+You have delivered the message of the importance of near-miss reporting, and got over the initial barriers - the near-miss reports start coming in.
 It is now back to you to take action.
-There is little point having the near miss reports in place if they are not used as an opportunity to improve safety and minimise risks.
+There is little point in having the near-miss reports in place if they are not used as an opportunity to improve safety and minimise risks.

 Not only does action need to be taken, but it needs to be made visible.
 If your workforce doesn't see that action is being taken, they may start to lose faith in the system and put less effort into identifying and reporting near misses.
 After all, if nothing is getting done then why should they bother reporting in the first place?

 Remember to keep your workforce involved.
-Give feedback to the near miss reports and outline the improvements you have made to reduce risks.
+Give feedback on the near-miss reports and outline the improvements you have made to reduce risks.
 Through demonstrating management commitment to the scheme, your workforce will mirror that commitment back at you.

 Measurement is a valuable tool and an essential element of your safety management.
 If you don’t measure your results, how do you know if your near-miss reporting system is successful or not?
 Measurement should be used to establish benchmarks and to assess the effectiveness of the near-miss system.

-Now you know the 5 simple rules for a successful near miss reporting procedure.
-Use the free near miss report form to start getting yours in place.
+Now you know the six simple rules for a successful near-miss reporting procedure.
+Use the free near-miss report form to start getting yours in place.

 share on twitter share on facebook share on linked in share by email